December 13th, 2018

 “Man,” Justin said, imagining the catastrophe, “there’d be pines everywhere and sap on the couches.
 The cat’d be all bothered.
 I’m glad you didn’t.”

 We stayed at the bar another half hour before we dropped Justin off at home.
-James, Van the Good and I went to the Rialto Row studio compound.
+James, Van the Good and I went to the Rialto Row Compound.
 The plan for the night was for me to bunk in the studio house.
 When we pulled onto the property, I was amazed by the artwork painted on the interior of the house.

 “That’s nothin’.
 Wait’ll you see the studio.
-That’s the real cool shit,” he said, as we walked through the yard to the studio.
+That’s the real cool shit,” he said, as we walked through the yard to the recording studio.

 I stood behind him while the rain came down as he put the key in the lock.
 He turned the key, but nothing happened.